Intra-University Transfers, Probation, Dismissal, Withdrawal

 Specific regulations governing probation and dismissal standards are established by each college at Wichita State and are given in the introductory statements in the individual college sections of the catalog.
 Students should consult the appropriate section of the WSU Undergraduate Catalog for these standards.

-Because 2.000 (a grade of C) is the minimum grade point average required for graduation from Wichita State, students are formally placed (or continued) on probation at the conclusion of every semester in which their cumulative or overall WSU grade point average falls below 2.000, except as noted below.
-If the college in which students are enrolled has a higher graduation requirement, students may be placed on probation whenever their cumulative or overall WSU grade point average falls below the college’s specified level.
+Because 2.000 (a grade of C) is the minimum grade point average required for graduation from Wichita State, students are formally placed (or continued) on probation at the conclusion of every semester in which their institutional or overall grade point average falls below 2.000, except as noted below.
+If the college in which students are enrolled has a higher graduation requirement, students may be placed on probation whenever their institutional or overall grade point average falls below the college’s specified level.

-Students admitted in good standing will be placed on probation when they have attempted 6 credit hours and their WSU grade point average falls below 2.000.
+Students admitted in good standing will be placed on probation when they have attempted 6 credit hours and their institutional or overall grade point average falls below 2.000.
 Attempted hours are defined as all hours appearing on the transcript with a grade of A, B, C, D, F, Cr, NCr, I, IP, S, U, Bg or NBg.

-Transfer students admitted on probation must complete at least 12 credit hours at Wichita State with a 2.000 average before probation may be removed.
+Transfer students admitted on probation must complete at least 12 credit hours at Wichita State with a minimum 2.000 institutional and overall average before probation may be removed.

 A student on academic probation is limited to a maximum enrollment of 14 credit hours in the fall and spring semesters.

-Probation is removed when both the cumulative and WSU grade point averages reach the 2.000 level.
+Probation is removed when both the institutional and overall grade point averages reach the 2.000 level.

 Dismissal standards are set by the various colleges of Wichita State in conformance with the following policy:

-Students will not be dismissed if either their WSU grade point average or their last semester’s grade point average equals the minimum graduation level of their college.
-They will remain on probation as long as their cumulative or WSU grade point average is below the minimum university or college graduation standard and their semester grade point average meets the minimum college or division standard.
+Students will not be dismissed if their semester grade point average equals the minimum graduation level of their college.
+They will remain on probation as long as their institutional or overall grade point average is below the minimum university or college graduation standard and their semester grade point average meets the minimum college standard.

-Students will be dismissed at the end of a semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have a cumulative or overall WSU grade point average below the minimum required.
+Students will be dismissed at the end of a semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have an institutional or overall grade point average below the minimum required.
 Students are not academically dismissed at the end of a semester unless they began that semester on academic probation.

 Dismissal from a college because of poor academic performance constitutes dismissal from the university.
 Nonetheless, a dismissed student whose grade point average qualifies him or her for admission to another college at WSU may apply to the exceptions committee of that college.